Vivekgoku20/AIBoardGame/README.md

 Builder design patter - used to the class GameInfo, to reduce redundant declaration of constructors.

 Liskov Substitution principle - We should not have subclass that does not extend all the behaviours of the parent class.

+AI Logic:
+Using chain of responsibility through singleton design pattern, hence making the AI logic more readable and extensible so that the chain of rules can be easily modified in isolation.